 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Cassville / Vermont neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Cassville / Vermont neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 49.7% of the households here have four, five, or more cars.
 That is more cars per household than in 99.6% of the neighborhoods in the nation.

 NeighborhoodScout's exclusive research identifies the Cassville / Vermont neighborhood as having one of the highest concentrations of people employed in manufacturing or as laborers of any neighborhood in America.
 In fact, despite the loss of manufacturing jobs nationally, this neighborhood has 48.1% of its working residents employed in such fields, which is a higher proportion than 98.5% of American neighborhoods.